 During the home inspection

-Don’t be afraid to ask a lot of questions when you’re touring a home with your inspector.
+Don’t be afraid to ask a lot of questions when you’re attending the home inspection with your inspector.
 They’re there to examine the property, but they’re also there to give you informed answers to your questions about the home and its structure and features.
 If you see something you think might be an issue or you don’t understand what your home inspector is telling you, speak up!
 It’s always better to ask too many questions than not enough when you’re making such a large and complicated purchase.

 What if you get bad home inspection results?

 Just because a property is new construction or looks like it’s in great condition isn’t a guarantee that issues won’t appear on your home inspection report.
 Don’t freak out if you find that there are problems, but do take action to see if there’s a good solution.

-Call up your realtor right away to discuss the findings.
-They should have some good insight for you as to whether it’s still a good idea to move forward with the purchase, and if so, what sorts of seller compromises you should aim for.
+Discuss your report and biggest concerns with your realtor.
+He or she should have some good insight for you as to whether it’s still a good idea to move forward with the purchase, and if so, what sorts of seller compromises you should aim for.
 Sellers are typically just as motivated as buyers for titles to exchange hands, so they’re often willing to make concessions based on home inspection reports.
 That could mean scheduling and pay for the repairs themselves, or reducing the purchase price to account for the repair cost.
 Sometimes these compromises require you, the buyer, to waive liability, meaning you can’t sue later on if additional problems arise.
 When it comes to negotiating, focus on big repairs, not small cosmetic issues that you can easily fix on your own.